Sign In

 24. The Midshipman.
 Sung by Miss Arnold of the New Theatre with Universal Applause, in the Opera of the Rival Soldiers.
 Philadelphia published by G: Willig.
 No. 185 Market Street. [ca. 1798-1804].
 Single sheet.
 Printed on recto only.

-This issue not in Wolfe.
+This issue is not in Wolfe.
 Geroge Willig operated at 185 Market Street from 1798 to 1804.
 "Gallant Barry," for Commodore John Barry, the father of the U.S. Navy, is mentioned in the fourth verse and other verses are suggestive of the Quasi-War with France (1798-1800).
 In later issues Barry's name is replaced with Truxton, an update to the song to reflect the heroes of the War of 1812.

 25. Her Mouth Which a Smile.
 A Favorite Song. [ca. 1799-1803].
 Single sheet.
 Printed on recto only.